Operational Hours Mon - Fri: 8:00AM - 4:30PM

 Treatable breast cancer is included in the Prescribed Minimum Benefits (PMB) regulations under DTP 950J.
 Treatable cancers are defined in the PMB regulations as solid organ malignant tumours where:

-(i) they involve only the organ of origin, and have not spread to adjacent organs
+1. They involve only the organ of origin and have not spread to adjacent organs.

-(ii) there is no evidence of distant metastatic spread
+2. There is no evidence of distant metastatic spread.

-(iii) they have not, by means of compression, infarction, or other means, brought about irreversible and irreparable damage to the organ within which they originated (for example brain stem compression caused by a cerebral tumour) or another vital organ
+3. They have not, by means of compression, infarction, or other means, brought about irreversible and irreparable damage to the organ within which they originated (for example, brain stem compression caused by a cerebral tumour) or another vital organ.

-(iv) or, if points (i) to (iii) do not apply, there is a well-demonstrated five-year survival rate of greater than 10% for the given therapy for the condition concerned.
+4. If points 1 to 3 do not apply, there is a well-demonstrated five-year survival rate of greater than 10% for the given therapy for the condition concerned.

 Regardless of which benefit option a member or beneficiary is on, the medical scheme must pay for the diagnosis, treatment, and care costs of treatable breast cancer.
-Screening through a physical breast examination, consultations with doctors and other health professionals, surgery, radiology, pathology, chemotherapy, and radiation therapy and breast reconstruction are included in what the medical scheme must cover.
+Screening through a physical breast examination, consultations with doctors and other health professionals, surgery, radiology, pathology, chemotherapy, radiation therapy, and breast reconstruction are included in what the medical scheme must cover

 READ MORE